Southwest Corridor Park Conservancy

 Park News and Information

-SWC Path Survey: http://surveymonkey.com/r/swcpath.
-A PMAC bike-pedestrian path committee has conducted a survey about use of the SWC path, with 591 responses as of April 2015.
-Responses provide great insight into ways of improving bike-pedestrian culture and long-term and short-term enhancements to the path system.
-Read a summary of survey results.
+SWC Path Survey: A PMAC bike-pedestrian path committee has conducted a survey about use of the SWC path, with 595 responses.
+Responses were very thoughtful, and provided insight into ways of improving bike-pedestrian culture and long-term and short-term enhancements to the path system.
+Next steps include working with DCR on stenciling/striping on the path; working with the city of Boston on some small changes to traffic signals; some surface improvements and other short-term and long-term enhancements.
+As we share survey results, we will continue the dialogue about building and maintaining a positive bike-pedestrian culture.

 Magnolia Transplanting.
 A set of magnolia trees, donated and planted near Forest Hills several years ago by SWCP volunteers, is being transplanted to three locations along the park (Jamaica Plain to South End) during the Casey Overpass construction project.
 Here, photos from the first phase of this move.